-This is likely the most annoying mite because they are attracted to both pets and humans.
+This is the most annoying mite because they are attracted to both pets and humans.
 They infect humans with a rash that is then transferred from human-to-human.
 This is their most distinctive feature.

 You may not want to hear it but scabies mites dig tunnels under your skin when they bite you and they lay eggs under your skin.
 When these eggs hatch, the mites burrow right back under your skin.
 But there is a saving grace.

 As long as you don’t transmit it to anyone else, you can get rid of scabies fairly fast.
-They don’t live longer than twenty days.
+They don’t live longer than 20 days.
 So as long as they don’t continuously lay eggs, they will be gone within a month.